ansible/workshops/exercises/ansible_network/5-explore-controller/README.md

 ### Step 3: Examine the Automation controller Workshop Project

-A project is how Ansible Playbooks are imported into Red Hat Automation controller.
+A project is how Ansible Playbooks are imported into Automation controller.
 You can manage playbooks and playbook directories by either placing them manually under the Project Base Path on your Automation controller server, or by placing your playbooks into a source code management (SCM) system supported by Tower, including Git, Subversion, and Mercurial.

 > For more information on Projects in Tower, please [refer to the documentation](https://docs.ansible.com/ansible-tower/latest/html/userguide/projects.html)